AjithSelvan/JSON-OPERATOR/README.md

   - 6 . ` findkey(Key : Any) : String? ` pass key value to get the json string.

+  - 7 . ` deleteAllAndReset():Boolean ` deletes all files and initialization starts from first, returns boolean value true if success else false .

 ## IMPORTANT REQUIREMENT

    **GSON open-source lib is use to parse Json from converting hashmap to Json and from Json to hashamap**.